5 minute read (updated 8 Dec 22)

 - Mentoring; talking with someone expert in your field who inspires you.
 They help you navigate issues they may already have experienced.
 They are willing to share advice and direct you..
 Not always trained as a Mentor.

 Life Coaching is not a substitute for therapy, treating mental illness or any medical issues.
-Sometimes, (I have experienced this), an issue may surface that is better served with a therapeutic or mental health intervention.
-It’s vital that when you work with a Life Coach you have a contract and agreement about what issues you’ll work on together.
+Sometimes an issue may surface that is better served with a therapeutic or mental health intervention and I’m confident to signpost or redirect people when I’m not the right person.
+It’s vital that when you work with a Life Coach you have a contract and agreement about what issues you’ll work on together because it’s a partnership.

 Mental Health and Wellbeing